Hilal123ajk/taxi-booking-site-UK/readme.md

 The Online Taxi Booking Site is built using the following technologies:

 #### PHP:
-The server-side scripting language used for backend functionality.
+The server-side scripting language is used for backend functionality.
 #### MySQL:
 The relational database management system is used to store application data.
 #### JavaScript: